 This document is in two parts.
-The first part is the prospectus supplement, including the documents incorporated by reference, which describes the specific terms of this offering.
-The second part, the accompanying prospectus, including the documents incorporated by reference, provides more general information.
+The first part, including the documents incorporated herein by reference, is the prospectus supplement, which describes the specific terms of this offering.
+The second part, including the documents incorporated therein by reference, is the accompanying prospectus, which provides more general information.
 Generally, when we refer to "this prospectus," we are referring to both parts of this document combined.
-We urge you to carefully read this prospectus supplement and the accompanying prospectus, and the documents incorporated herein and therein, before buying any of the securities being offered under this prospectus supplement.
+We urge you to carefully read this prospectus supplement, the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus, before buying any of the securities being offered under this prospectus supplement.
 This prospectus supplement may add, update or change information contained in the accompanying prospectus.
-If the information varies between this prospectus supplement and the accompanying prospectus, you should rely on the information contained in this prospectus supplement; provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date - for example, a document incorporated by reference in the accompanying prospectus - the statement in the document having the later date modifies or supersedes the earlier statement in accordance with Rule 412 under the Securities Act.
+If the information varies between this prospectus supplement and the accompanying prospectus, you should rely on the information contained in this prospectus supplement; provided that if any statement in one of these documents is inconsistent with a statement in another document having a later date-for example, a document incorporated by reference in the accompanying prospectus-the statement in the document having the later date modifies or supersedes the earlier statement in accordance with Rule 412 under the Securities Act.

-Market data and industry statistics used throughout this prospectus supplement, the accompanying prospectus and the documents incorporated by reference therein are based on independent industry publications, reports by market research firms and other published independent sources.
+Market data and industry statistics used throughout this prospectus supplement, the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus are based on independent industry publications, reports by market research firms and other published independent sources.
 Although we believe these sources are credible, we have not independently verified the data or information obtained from these sources.
 Accordingly, investors should not place undue reliance on this information.
 By including such market data and information, we do not undertake a duty to update or provide that data in the future.